D. M. W. Greer: 1990s and 2000s

-In 1992 Greer wrote his first play, Burning Blue, which opened at The King's Head on London's fringe in 1995 to great critical acclaim.
+In 1992 Greer wrote his first play, Burning Blue, which opened at The King's Head on London's fringe in 1995.
 West End producer, Robert Fox took it to The Theatre Royal, Haymarket, where the play received Evening Standard nominations and the production won two Olivier Awards for John Napier's set design and David Hersey's sound design.
 The play opened in Cape Town and then Johannesburg in 1996.
 Burning Blue then opened in Tel Aviv’s Beit Lessin Theatre where it also won critical praise and played to full houses for 18 months.

-In 1998 John Hickok returned to the helm directing the American premiere in Los Angeles at the tiny Court Theatre where it was an instant hit with the Los Angeles Times.
+In 1998 John Hickok returned to the helm directing the American premiere in Los Angeles at the tiny Court Theatre.
 Kevin Otto (from the South Africa production) reprised his role as Lt.
 Dan Lynch, and Martin McDougall – who originated the role of Lt.
 JG Charlie Trumbo in London – returned to play the role again.
-They were joined by Tim DeKay who wowed the critics with his portrayal of Lt.
-Will Stephensen originally played by Irish Actor/Director Ian FitzGibbon in the London.
+They were joined by Tim DeKay as Lt.
+Will Stephensen, originally played by Irish Actor/Director Ian FitzGibbon in the London.
 Productions followed in San Francisco later that year and finally in New York in 2002.

 A film version began production in 2010, and was premiered on June 6, 2014.